jeff-adkisson/swe-3313-spring-2025/project/README.md

 Pro Tip: I recommend that every team member review your implementation's readme.md file and try to configure your implementation in a fresh directory.
 This will help you see steps you have overlooked.
 I think great work makes it easy on the end-user to get started quickly without having endlessly Google and troubleshoot to try out your work.

-### Optional Implementation Presentation
+### Optional Setup Presentation

-I recommend producing a 5 minute presentation and checking it in along with your implementation.
-Your presentation will demonstrate the process to setup and execute the application.
-I want to see it compile and run, then perform a purchase as a user.
-Next, stop the application, then start it again and run the sales report, thus demonstrating that sale performed in the first run was persisted to data storage.
-Finally, show the record you wrote to data storage (so open the CSV or JSON file or run a SQL query).

-If you have time, show the project structure and call out anything awesome you did or techniques you embraced such as dependency injection.
-I will also find it interesting if you show how you separated UI concerns from your services and data storage code.
-I love talking about code, so entertain me if you have time in your 5 minute presentation.

-This presentation *proves* that your application works and your source code compiles.
-That is critical because it is possible I might not be able to make your source code work on my machine, particularly if you have a complex setup (which I recommend avoiding, but that is your decision).

-This presentation is *optional*, so if you are confident I can get your application operational without any problem, you do not need to produce it.
-The optional implementation presentation does *not* replace the final presentation (which is presented to the entire group and compares your working application to your Marvel UI design),
+If you are concerned I will have trouble running your application on my machine, create a 3-5 minute presentation showing exactly how to set it up and run it.
+If you are confident I am going to have no problem following your directions, you do not need to produce this video.
+If you produce this video, it does *not* replace your final presentation video and it does not confer any extra credit.
+It is simply to ensure I can get your application operational.

 ### JetBrains Professional IDEs